yestinj/inetvis/README.md

 Have fun! :-)

+# Development

+Development is currently done using a combination of Atom, vim, and Qt Creator.

+QT Creator allows for simple editing of source code, as well as graphical form editing, and can be installed in Debian flavours of Linux by installing the `qtcreator` package.

 # Versioning

 This software will make use of Semantic Versioning 2.0.0 (http://semver.org/) once reaching the v1.0.0 release phase.